LeaderPortfolio

 Philanthropy

-Fertitta is known for his philanthropic efforts, supporting Bishop Gorman High School and the University of Nevada, Las Vegas (UNLV).
-In 2016, the Fertitta family donated $10 million to UNLV to fund a football facility, The Fertitta Football Complex.
-He also supports veterans and active-duty students through the Fertitta Veterans Program at NYU Stern, established with a $15 million endowment.
-He contributes to local Las Vegas charities focused on healthcare, food assistance, and community services.
+Fertitta is known for his philanthropic efforts.
+He supports Bishop Gorman High School and the University of Nevada, Las Vegas (UNLV).
+The Fertitta family made a $10 million donation to UNLV to fund a football facility.
+He also supports veterans and active-duty students.
+In 2016, he and his brother established the Fertitta Veterans Program at New York University's Stern School of Business.

 Career Timeline